When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Findings (RQ1): Empowering Teamwork: Four Potential Supportive Roles of the Manager Clone Agents

 In our workshops, participants envisioned how Manager Clone Agents might amplify a manager’s impact by scaling day-to-day guidance to multiple workers at once, widening access to the manager’s attention, and creating space for workers to develop independent judgment.
-They emphasized that amplification holds potential for helping teams mature, provided that boundaries, escalation paths, and norms against over-reliance are made explicit.

 Participants described Manager Clone Agents as useful for coordinating work and giving timely guidance so that tasks do not stall while waiting for a meeting.
-In W8’s story, the agent greeted him on Monday with a ranked task list, answered common questions, and, when reaching its limits, pinged the manager while suggesting productive interim tasks.
-W5 similarly imagined an agent from his supervisor accelerating turnaround times, while M1 described lightweight nudges such as a Slack bot that periodically reminds workers of handoffs or check-ins.
+In W15’s story, the agent greeted him on Monday with a ranked task list, answered common questions, and, when reaching its limits, pinged the manager while suggesting productive interim tasks.
+M9 similarly imagined an agent from his supervisor accelerating turnaround times, while M2 described lightweight nudges such as a Slack bot that periodically reminds workers of handoffs or check-ins.

 Amplification also meant making managers more accessible to workers.
-W3 explained that a Manager Clone Agent could capture feedback right after a meeting that might otherwise be lost if the real manager was traveling or tied up in back-to-back calls.
-W4 added that reaching an agent felt more approachable and responsive than sending what she called a “\textit{cold email}.”
+W7 explained that a Manager Clone Agent could capture feedback right after a meeting that might otherwise be lost if the real manager was traveling or tied up in back-to-back calls.
+W8 added that reaching an agent felt more approachable and responsive than sending what she called a “\textit{cold email}.”

 Managers stressed that this kind of amplification works only when agents enforce role boundaries and escalate issues at the right thresholds.
-M8 envisioned setting clear pre-approved decision bands in her story, noting that \textit{“My team can ask my agent if I am okay with certain decisions or then alert me if my authority or insight is needed for a potential project decision.
+M16 envisioned setting clear pre-approved decision bands in her story, noting that \textit{“My team can ask my agent if I am okay with certain decisions or then alert me if my authority or insight is needed for a potential project decision.
 My team would view this as potentially having greater access to me and the resources to get the job done.
-They would be able to feel more empowered to make decisions and could run thoughts by me more quickly.”} At the same time, W10 cautioned that \textit{“There’s a difference between giving someone feedback and spoon-feeding them, the latter would create a reliance on constantly having someone to bounce ideas off 24-7.”} If the agent is always available, juniors may defer decisions they should learn to own.
+They would be able to feel more empowered to make decisions and could run thoughts by me more quickly.”} At the same time, W23 cautioned that \textit{“There’s a difference between giving someone feedback and spoon-feeding them, the latter would create a reliance on constantly having someone to bounce ideas off 24-7.”} If the agent is always available, juniors may defer decisions they should learn to own.